rnkn/fountain-mode/README.md

 The following features are supported:

-- syntax highlighting for sluglines, forced sluglines, section headings, synopses, notes and boneyard
+- syntax highlighting for sluglines, forced sluglines, section headings, synopses, notes and boneyard elements
 - auto-indentation for character, parenthetical, dialogue and transition elements (display only, does not modify file contents)
 - `S-RET` to upcase the line and insert a newline
 - `C-c C-z` to insert a note (prefix with `C-u` to insert with UUID)
 - boneyard (followers standard commenting behavior, e.g. `M-;`)